smokemoha/smokemoha/README.md

 I'm a Software Engineer with a strong foundation in backend systems development, now making a dedicated transition into the dynamic field of Cybersecurity.
 My passion for building robust and optimized systems has evolved into a deep commitment to securing them against evolving threats.
 I believe my unique blend of development expertise and a proactive security mindset allows me to approach cybersecurity challenges from a comprehensive perspective.

-My journey into cybersecurity is driven by hands-on learning and practical application.
-I've recently completed an intensive networking course, which provided a robust foundation, and immediately applied that knowledge to practical security projects.
-I've gained valuable experience through:

 🛡️ {Cybersecurity Certifications}: Including Cisco Introduction to Cybersecurity, Cyber Job Simulation, and Cybersecurity Analyst Job Simulation.

 ⚔️ {Intensive Simulations}: Actively participated in the Deloitte Cyber Simulation, where I gained practical experience in web activity incident investigation and log analysis.

 💻 {Hands-on Labs & Projects}: Continuously building and experimenting in my home lab, focusing on both offensive (penetration testing) and defensive (security operations, incident response) security techniques.
 My GitHub repositories reflect this journey, including:
-    *   **Focused Network Analysis & Security Hardening Lab: Metasploitable2 Edition**: A comprehensive project demonstrating network reconnaissance, vulnerability assessment, and practical security hardening using Nmap, Wireshark, and firewall configurations.
-This project directly applied my recent networking course knowledge to real-world security scenarios.

 ---

 {My Focus Areas}